Hello, and welcome to my academic homepage!

 Also, 500 lines of - hopefully readable - python code that verifies all computational claims in my thesis.

-All reviews were conducted by the LSE's Teaching and Learning Center.
+Student reviews of my teaching (conducted by LSE's Teaching and Learning Center):